PieLabs/pie-docs/developing/controller.md

 # Controller

-The PIE Controller is the logic provided by your PIE to set the model for the PIE Element for the user interface, and to process a user's session to provide an outcome.
+The PIE Controller is the logic provided by your PIE to set the model for the PIE Element for the user interface and to process a user's session to provide an outcome.

 This module should export two functions, `model` and `outcome`